 Clinton establishment Sabotrice

 But it was much more than just her manifesto.
 Theresa May clearly ran an establishment style campaign against Corbyn, dismissing him as a radical, embarrassing fringe politician who couldn’t be taken seriously.
 The tone and messaging of her campaign were, in fact, almost a carbon copy of Hillary Clinton’s presidential campaign against Donald Trump, whom Clinton dismissed as dangerous and inexperienced.
 May did exactly the same to Corbyn.
 May’s relentlessly repeated (and rightly derided) “strong and stable leadership” soundbite echoed Clinton’s claim that Trump was “temperamentally unfit to hold an office that requires knowledge, stability and immense responsibility” (my emphasis).
-Crucially, each point of similarity with the Clinton campaign illustrated below is also a point of agreement with the Saboteur sentiments analysed above; May and Clinton are united in appealing to the Saboteurs’ affinity with those they perceive as intellectual, on-message, internationalist, establishment experts and abhorrence for those they decry for being ignorant, embarrassing, amateurish, parochial populists.
+Crucially, each point of similarity with the Clinton campaign illustrated below is also a point of agreement with the Saboteur sentiments analysed above; May and Clinton both tried to present themselves as the educated, on-message, internationalist, establishment experts reverenced by the Saboteurs, and their opponents as the ignorant, embarrassing, amateurish, parochial populists the Saboteurs abhorred.